CHT Sustainability Report 2023

 Responsible use of water

-Water is used at our sites in a variety of ways: as a rinsing and cleaning agent during production, as a raw material in products, in our sanitary facilities and as a heat transfer medium in cooling processes and for steam production.
-Mostly water is used as solvent in our products.
+Water is used at our sites in a variety of ways: as a rinsing and cleaning agent during production, as a raw material in products, as a heat transfer medium in cooling processes and for steam production.
+Water is an essential product component, as water-based processing aids are a key focus of CHT’s business.
+In addition, water is an important transportation medium for a large proportion of the raw materials we purchase and for the export of our products.

-Our goals are to reduce water consumption and minimize the amount of wastewater produced, to comply with the legal requirements for wastewater quality and, in addition, to further reduce the amount of harmful impurities contained in it.
-To further reduce water consumption, we have defined suitable consumption-related measures for the sites in our environmental program.
-Examples of these measures are closed water cycles and optimized product processes.
-As part of “Strategy 2025”, we have set the goal of reducing specific water consumption by 10 % by 2025 compared with the base year 2019.
+As our water requirements, the wastewater volumes generated and the associated emissions into the water can have an impact on the environment, we have set ourselves the goal of reducing water use and the associated wastewater volumes to a minimum, complying with the legal requirements for the quality of wastewater and also further reducing the proportion of harmful impurities it contains.
+To reduce water use, we have defined suitable local consumption-related measures for the sites in our environmental program.
+Examples of this include closed water cycles and the optimization of production processes.
+As part of “Strategy 2025”, we have set ourselves the goal of reducing specific water use by 10 % by 2025 compared with the base year 2019.

-In 2022, the total water consumption of the entire group of companies was 319,431 m³.
-Compared to 2021, this was a reduction of 13.4 %.
-The total water demand includes 75,076 m³ used as a raw material.
-As of 2021, the specific water consumption has been evaluated and reported without raw material water.
+In 2023, the total water procurement of the entire group of companies was 284,641 m³.
+Compared with 2022, this was a reduction of 11 %.
+The total water procurement includes 67,701 m³ used as a raw material.
+As of 2021, the specific water use has been evaluated and reported without raw material water.

-Evaluating specific water consumption in relation to production volume, 3.1 % less water (1,252 l/metric ton) was consumed in 2022 than in 2019, although 1 % more than in the previous year.
-The increase in specific water consumption compared to 2021 can be explained by the following factors: the commissioning of the manufacturing facility in Honduras in April 2022 and the improved data situation on the global completion of water consumption measurements.
+Evaluating specific water consumption is a key figure representing our specific water use.
+In relation to production volume, 2.3 % less water (30 l/metric ton) was consumed in 2023 than in 2019, but 1 % more than in the previous year.
+The increase in specific water use compared with 2022 can be explained by the following factors: the construction activities in the USA and the construction and commissioning of the production facility in Bangladesh in May 2023 increased water use without any associated increase in production.
 In addition, in line with the circular economy, empty containers are increasingly being washed and reused at all sites worldwide to avoid waste and reduce the consumption of plastic.
+In doing so, we use more water.

 Water emission